 - Use of nonsteroidal anti-inflammatory drugs (NSAIDs), but not aspirin, may increase the risk of heart attack or stroke, particularly in patients who have had a heart attack or cardiac bypass surgery.
 The risk may increase the longer NSAIDs are used.
 Common NSAIDs include ibuprofen and naproxen.

-Following a healthy lifestyle can lower the risk of stroke.
+Following a heart-healthy lifestyle can lower the risk of stroke.
 Some people also may need to take medicines to lower their risk.
 Sometimes strokes can occur in people who don’t have any known risk factors.